shepeliev/docker-aws/README.md

-The fork of https://github.com/cgswong/docker-aws without RDS CLI and built from java:8 image.
+The fork of https://github.com/cgswong/docker-aws without RDS CLI and built from ```alpine``` image.

 # What is docker-aws